ismartash/interactive_white_AIboard/README.md

 ## **Overview**
-This project demonstrates **AI-Driven Digital Whiteboard** An interactive digital whiteboard application enhanced with AI capabilities(**Gemini 2.0 Multimodal**, **llama-3.3-70b-versatile**, and **Groq**), including visual analysis and an integrated chatbot assistant.
+This project demonstrates **AI-Driven Digital Whiteboard** An interactive digital whiteboard application enhanced with AI capabilities(**Gemini 2.0 **, **llama-3.3-70b-versatile**, and **Groq**), including visual analysis and an integrated chatbot assistant.
 This application combines drawing tools, document handling, and image upload.user can ask and solve their doubt regards interface on whiteboard.
 ---

 ## **Features**